-With a new year so close, we have been reflecting on the last year and our history.
+With a new year so close, we have been reflecting on the last year, our history, and our 2023 goals.
 The HER Foundation began as the first website on Hyperemesis Gravidarum in 2000, became a 501(c)3 nonprofit in 2002, and in 2022, we have volunteers across the globe, an active Board of Directors, dozens of educational resources, and 45+ published papers!
 Since 2000, we have helped over 2.2 million people find Help and Hope for HG.
 We are the global voice of HG.

 - Attend conferences to educate medical professionals